Skyscanner/backpack-ios/CONTRIBUTING.md

 ## Git

 Please submit your requested changes as a pull request to the `master` branch.
 If your branch becomes out of date and conflicts need to be resolved with `master` use `git rebase`, do not merge `master` into your feature branch.

+Write your commit messages using imperative mood and in general follow the rules in [How to Write a Good Commit Message](https://chris.beams.io/posts/git-commit/)

 ## Releasing